lisa-lumos/Java/07-list-arraylist-linkedlist-iterator.md

 In general, arrays are more efficient, as they have fixed size, and support primitive types.
 But the ArrayList class has more functionalities.

 ## LinkedList
+When an array of primitive types is allocated, the space is continuous in the address space.

+For array of reference types, the objects are not stored continuously in memory, but their references are.

+To remove an elem, the addresses need to be shifted, to rmv an empty space.
+Same with adding an elem.
+Both can be expensive.

+An ArrayList is created with an initial capacity, depending on how many elems we create the list with, or the capacity you specify during creation.
+But if the num of elems exceeds the current capacity, Java needs to re-allocate memory, to fit all elems, and this can be a costly operation.

+The LinkedList is not ordered at all.
+Accessing an elem takes O(n) time, but inserting/removing is simple, as we do not need to move the elems around.

+The ArrayList is usually the better default choice for a List, especially if the List is used predominantly for storing/reading data.
+If you know the maximum number of possible items, then it's probably better to use an ArrayList, but set its capacity.

+An ArrayList's index is an int type, so an ArrayList's capacity is limited to the maximum number of elements an int can hold, Integer.MAX_VALUE = 2,147,483,647.
+You may want to consider using a LinkedList if you're processing a large amount of elements, and the maximum elements isn't known, but may be greater than Integer.MAX_VALUE.

+A LinkedList can be more efficient, when items are being processed predominantly from either the head or tail of the list.